So we are having an issue with our Teeny Tiny dropping, ok maybe sometimes, throwing food on the floor at meal times – do you have any tips?

 Give them your attention – sometimes try reading a book while they are eating, talking about the food, singing, or just being there. (leave your phone on the bench)

-The next time they look you dead in the eye and drop the banana on the floor (ok this time you might guess this is attention grabbing) repeat the same technique calmly pick the banana up and return it and say “ the banana is for eating."
-Now comes the tricky part some behaviour experts say repeat this 3 times some say 10 so let’s go somewhere in the middle if your Teeny Tiny repeats this maybe 5 times. (or find a number that works for you I wouldn't go for more than 10 though) On the fifth time follow up with “I can see you have finished your lunch” and remove the banana – you could offer something else if banana was the entrée to the meal.
-Next up offer a cracker, if this is instantly thrown/dropped I would take that as a sign that the meal time is over.
+The next time they look you dead in the eye and drop the banana on the floor (ok this time you might guess this is attention-grabbing) repeat the same technique calmly pick the banana up and return it and say “ the banana is for eating."
+Now comes the tricky part some behaviour experts say repeat this 3 times some say 10 so let’s go somewhere in the middle if your Teeny Tiny repeats this maybe 5 times. (or find a number that works for you I wouldn't go for more than 10 though) On the fifth time follow up with “I can see you have finished your lunch” and remove the banana – you could offer something else if the banana was the entrée to the meal.
+Next up offer a cracker, if this is instantly thrown/dropped I would take that as a sign that the mealtime is over.
 I would calmly remove your tiny from the seat or chair and follow up with the same phrase “I can see you have finished your lunch” and carry on with your day.
-Clear the mess and prep yourself for the next meal time.
-Phew, no-one said parenting was easy.
+Clear the mess and prep yourself for the next mealtime.
+Phew, no one said parenting was easy.

-Family Meal Times – eat together – what is the saying ?, a family the plays together, stays together, well for this case a family that eats together – keeps the carpet clean and the parents sane.
-Family meal times offer the opportunity for you to role model eating, wonderful nutritious language is shared and the chance for your tiny to try some new foods from your plate too.
+Family Meal Times – eat together – what is the saying ? a family that plays together, stays together, well for this case a family that eats together – keeps the carpet clean and the parents sane.
+Family mealtimes offer the opportunity for you to role model eating, wonderful nutritious language is shared and the chance for your tiny to try some new foods from your plate too.

 The key is remaining calm and in control and know with consistent, continued repetition and a familiar response they will soon learn that it is not ok to throw food.